 Candidates’ progress on the Programme is carefully graduated: Module 1 is essentially developmental, Modules 2 and 3 continue development but add formal assessment, and Module 4 also continues development.
 Modules 5 and 6 focus on formal assessment and Module 7 is revision.

-aptassist, our Online eLearning portal is an upgraded version of the SAKAI Student Support Software.
+aptassist, our Online eLearning portal is an upgraded version of the Moodle Student Support Software.

 You are required to bring your ID document and write your APT student number on the top right corner of your APT Assessment Script.